ntan1902/TrainingVNG/Design Pattern & Networking/Networking/Document.md

 - This algorithm can encode the header metadata using Huffman coding, thereby greatly decreasing its size.
 Additionally, HPACK can keep track of previously conveyed metadata fields and further compress them according to a dynamically altered index shared between the client and the server.
   ![img_13.png](img_13.png)

-# 2.Why gRPC perform better?
+# 2. Why gRPC perform better?
+- REST is mostly implemented using HTTP/1.1.
+- gRPC uses HTTP/2 to support highly performance and scalable API's and makes use of binary data rather than just text which makes the communication more compact and more efficient.
+- gRPC allows to turn off message compression.
+This might be useful if you want to send an image that is already compressed.
+Compressing it again just takes up more time.
+- gRPC is also type-safe.
+This basically means that when the server expects an integer, gRPC won't allow you to send a string because these are two different types.

-# 3.Implement gRPC service to add, update, delete users
+# 3. Implement gRPC service to add, update, delete users

 - Create java project with Maven.
 - Import dependencies below.